xsc/claro/README.md

     #(comp (partial take n) %)))
 ```

-The resolver takes a seq of `Resolvable` values and has to return another,
+The resolver takes the environment value and a seq of `Resolvable`s and has to
-in-order seq of (at least) the same length.
-It can be wrapped using
+return another, in-order seq of (at least) the same length.
+It can be wrapped
-`claro.engine/wrap-resolver` - to e.g. collect some resolution stats in an atom:
+using `claro.engine/wrap-resolver` - to e.g. collect some resolution stats in an
+atom:

 ```clojure
 (defn wrap-stats